Asmireid/luna-bot/README.md

 4) add Discord bot token to .env file
 5) run bot.py

-bot configurations are in 'config.ini'
+modify bot configurations in 'config.ini'

-DON'T modify the copied 'config.json'
+DON'T modify the copied 'config.json' unless you know what you are doing